Hernandez, Valorie L. 1976-2020

 She enjoyed spending time with her family.

-Valorie was preceded in death by: mother, Judy Hurt; husband, Mark Hernandez; and father-in-law, Don Hernandez.
+Valorie was preceded in death by: mother, Judy Hurt; husband, Mark Hernandez; father-in-law, Don Hernandez; and paternal grandparents, Wilbur and Virginia Hurt.

-Survivors include: father, Larry Hurt, St. Joseph; sister, Vickie (Terry) Ezzell; mother-in- law, Mary Hernandez, St. Joseph; paternal grandparents, Wilbur & Virginia Hurt; as well as several nieces and nephews.
+Survivors include: father, Larry Hurt, St. Joseph; sister, Vickie (Terry) Ezzell; mother-in- law, Mary Hernandez, St. Joseph; as well as several nieces and nephews.

 Funeral services and public livestream: 2 p.m., Saturday, May 30, 2020, at Rupp Funeral Home, Pastor Leanna VanZandt-Nauman officiating.